 This risk factor means that investment properties often come with stricter lending requirements, tighter borrowing limits and higher rental property mortgage rates.
 That said, your risk factor can be reduced if you can show your lender that you have an excellent credit score, a high income, job stability, and significant equity in your primary residence.

 Keep in mind that residential lenders can’t fund investment properties where the owner doesn’t spend at least two weeks per year in it.

 Your down payment will vary based on factors such as whether you live in your investment property and how many units it has:

 - Owner-occupied property.
 You’ll be required to provide a down payment of at least 5% if you plan to live in an investment property with 1 to 2 suites.
 For any property that’s 3 units or more, your down payment will go up to 10%.

 - Owner-offsite property.
 You’ll have to pay a minimum of 20% as a down payment if you intend to live off-site of your investment property.
 This down payment applies no matter how many units your property has.

 You should also keep in mind that you’ll be required to pay for mortgage default insurance for any down payment that’s under 20% of your total mortgage amount.
 This insurance can be very costly so it’s recommended that you try to make a minimum 20% down payment wherever possible – even if it’s not mandatory.

 Using the equity in your home to fund an investment property

-If you already own a property, consider using the equity in that property as a down payment on your investment property by taking out a home equity line of credit (HELOC) on your primary mortgage.
-You won’t need to save up a hefty down payment, although you’ll need to repay the money you’ve borrowed to buy the property.
+If you already own a property, you may want to consider using the equity in that property as a down payment on your investment property.
+You can do this by taking out a home equity loan or line of credit on your primary mortgage.

 Calculating the equity in your primary residence